mondersky/tabscolor-vscode/README.md

 Don't hesitate to contribute to this extension.

-## TODO (in progress)
+## TODO

 Add more colors

-Add color icons to color options within the contextual menu
+Add color icons to color options in the contextual menu

 Allow custom color options

 Sort by color button

+new setting: active tab color

+Allow partial paths when coloring based on directory

+new command: set random colors to all open tabs

+new command: clear the color of all open tabs

+Add an option on the explorer contextual menu to set colors accoding to the target folder